 Originally numbered #3, Shay #1 is a Bachmann Spectrum 36 ton “Shay” Locomotive that was purchased by our friend Chris Gupta as a fixer-upper engine.
 It was beat down to a point where it could no longer operate and major work needed to be done.
 Chris revived the engine from its broken state, replacing all the worn out parts and essentially rebuilding the locomotive.
 After its extensive rebuild it was donated to the FCW and became the first locomotive ever used by the railroad, making it a very special part of the fleet.
 We have two other #3 engines, so in 2017, it was decided to renumber the engine to #1.
 This was done so that the numbering of the engines would be less confusing and to reflect the engines history with the railroad as our first engine.
 She has also been converted to radio control and battery operation.
-Today it serves as a logging locomotive on the railroad as well as an engine for industrial work.
+Today it serves as a woods engine on the logging branch line.

 South Pacific Coast #3

 South Pacific Coast #3 is a Bachmann Spectrum model of a 4-4-0 American type locomotive.
 These engines were common passenger haulers and were one of the first locomotives extensively used in North America.
 Originally owned by Chris Gupta, this engine came to the FCW with weathering on it.
-The railroad lives by the notion that its equipment should be clean, and in the summer of 2015, Trevor Park stripped the locomotive down to the original paint using only cotton swabs and alcohol.
+The railroad lives by the notion that its passenger equipment should be clean, and in the summer of 2015, Trevor Park stripped the locomotive down to the original paint using only cotton swabs and alcohol.
 Though most of the engine is in its original paint the boiler was repainted to a color very close to what it came out of the factory with.
 After this extensive cleanup, the engine got another major upgrade.
-In September of 2015 the engine was converted from track to battery power.
-Now the engine is one of the most common engines to see running on the railroad, especially with its matching SPC passenger cars.
+In September of 2015 the engine was converted from track power to radio control and battery operation.

 Elk River Coal & Lumber Co.
 Climax #3